tidymass/tidymass-website/content/docs/chapter1/1-installation.md

 ## Update R

-`tidymass` require R version > 4.1.
-Please update your R if the version < 4.1.
+To use `tidymass`, your R version must be greater than 4.1.
+If your R version is lower than 4.1, please update it.

 You can check your R version in your console: